caiannello/Pugputer6309/Hardware/V9958 Video Card/README.md

 ## OPL3 Audio Module

-There's enough empty space on the video card to add this little music synthesizer module, but that is still in the breadboard stage.
+There's enough empty space on the video card to add this little music synthesizer module, but I haven't yet added it to the design.
 The chips are one [Yamaha YMF262](https://www.polynominal.com/yamaha-opl3/) FM synthesizer, a YAC512 Stereo DAC, and an MC33074 buffer amplifier.
 There's not yet any example code for this module in the repo, but plenty of demos of the chip can be [found online](https://www.youtube.com/watch?v=GBQ2RzsHe1g).
+I tested a built-up module by hooking it to an Arduino, and playing some of my favorite VGM tunes, and it sounds very good to me.

 ![OPL3 Module](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Hardware/V9958%20Video%20Card/opl3_module_prototype.jpg)